ab4d/Ab4d.SharpEngine.Samples/README.md

 - Ab4d.SharpEngine can run on multiple platforms.
 You can start writing code for Windows and later simply add support for Linux, macOS, Android and iOS.
 Or port just a smaller part of the application to other platforms.
 - Ab4d.SharpEngine uses Vulkan API that is the most advanced graphics API that is actively developed and gets new features as new versions of graphics cards are released.
 This provides options to support all current and future graphics features (for example Ray tracing - not possible with DirectX 11).
-- Ab4d.SharpEngine was built from the ground up and therefore has a very clean and easy to use programming API.
+- Ab4d.SharpEngine was built from the ground up and therefore has a very clean and easy-to-use programming API.
 For example, there is only a single set of 3D models (SceneNodes, Camera, Lights).
 When using Ab3d.DXEngine and Ab3d.PowerToys, the API is not very nice in all the cases.
 The Ab3d.PowerToy was built on top of WPF 3D objects that are not very extendable so some compromises were needed (for example cameras are derived from FrameworkElement and not from Camera).
 Also, Ab3d.DXEngine converts all WPF 3D and Ab3d.PowerToys objects into its own objects so the application has 2 versions of each object.
 In other cases, some tricks must be used to provide Ab3d.DXEngine features to Ab3d.PowerToys and WPF 3D objects (for example using SetDXAttribute).
 - Working with WPF objects is very slow (accessing DependencyProperties has a lot of overhead).
 Also, Ab3d.DXEngine needs to convert all WPF objects into its own objects.
 Working with objects in Ab4d.SharpEngine is much faster.
 - Vulkan is a significantly faster graphics API than DirectX 11.
 Though the Ab4d.SharpEngine does not use all the fastest algorithms yet (no multi-threading), in the future the engine will be significantly faster than Ab3d.DXEngine.
 - Ab4d.SharpEngine is built on top of .NET 6 and that provides many performance benefits because of using System.Numerics, Span and other improved .NET features.